Most tech companies find coming up with a successful marketing strategy a daunting task.

 Before you can get going with this, you need to clearly define who you are as a company and what your objectives are.
 Don’t try to boil the ocean here.
 Start small and build from there.

 Once you know who your target audience is:

 - Create buyer personas for each segment of your target audience.

 - Define messaging including your value proposition and messaging, tailored for each buyer persona in your target audience.

 - Don't forget to include company messaging i.e. why you are doing what you are doing and what your core values are.

 This can be a differentiator, especially in an industry where so many product or service offerings are the same.
 This provides an opportunity to show how great it would be to work together and to help prospects choose your offering as it most closely aligns with their values.

 3. Build your website and create your social channel presence

 The tricky part.
 So many companies treat their website as a tick-in-the-box exercise.
 But, if you do that, you're missing a great opportunity.

-A well thought-through website, focused on your buyer personas (not you) and what they are trying to achieve (not you), can form the basis of your lead generation machine.
+A well-thought-through website or online platform for your audience focused on your buyer personas (not you) and what they are trying to achieve (not you), can form the basis of your lead generation machine.